 Local Housing Allowance rates are decided by the Rent Service and are valid for 12 months from April to March.

 Housing Benefit will be paid directly to the tenant rather than the landlord or agent.

 Payments will be made directly into bank accounts.
 If you do not already have a bank account, now might be the right time to open one.

 Housing association tenancies

-In most cases Housing Benefit is calculated using your rent charge minus any services.
+In most cases Housing Benefit is calculated using your rent charge less any service charges.

 Service charges for communal areas can usually be covered.

 If your rent is unreasonably high or the property is too large for your household's needs then the amount of Housing Benefit that you receive may be reduced.

 Housing Benefit is not paid for rent free weeks.